zgeaw/type-script-loader/README_EN.md

 Using project references actually instructs `tsc` _not_ to build anything that’s part of another project from source, but rather to look for any `.d.ts` and `.js` files that have already been generated from a previous build.
 Since we’ve never built the project in `lib` before, those files don’t exist, so building the root project fails.
 Still just thinking about how `tsc` works, there are two options to make the build succeed: either run `tsc -p lib/tsconfig.json` _first_, or simply run `tsc --build`, which will figure out that `lib` hasn’t been built and build it first for you.

-Ok, so how is that relevant to type-script-loader?
-Because the best way to think about what type-script-loader does with project references is that it acts like `tsc`, but _not_ like `tsc --build`.
-If you run type-script-loader on a project that’s using project references, and any upstream project hasn’t been built, you’ll get the exact same `error TS6305` that you would get with `tsc`.
-If you modify a source file in an upstream project and don’t rebuild that project, `type-script-loader` won’t have any idea that you’ve changed anything—it will still be looking at the output from the last time you _built_ that file.
+Ok, so how is that relevant to typescript-loader-webpack?
+Because the best way to think about what typescript-loader-webpack does with project references is that it acts like `tsc`, but _not_ like `tsc --build`.
+If you run typescript-loader-webpack on a project that’s using project references, and any upstream project hasn’t been built, you’ll get the exact same `error TS6305` that you would get with `tsc`.
+If you modify a source file in an upstream project and don’t rebuild that project, `typescript-loader-webpack` won’t have any idea that you’ve changed anything—it will still be looking at the output from the last time you _built_ that file.

 **“Hey, don’t you think that sounds kind of useless and terrible?”** Well, sort of.
 You can consider it a work-in-progress.
-It’s true that on its own, as of today, type-script-loader doesn’t have everything you need to take advantage of project references in webpack.
+It’s true that on its own, as of today, typescript-loader-webpack doesn’t have everything you need to take advantage of project references in webpack.
 In practice, though, _consuming_ upstream projects and _building_ upstream projects are somewhat separate concerns.
 Building them will likely come in a future release.
-For background, see the [original issue](https://github.com/zgeaw/type-script-loader/issues/815).
+For background, see the [original issue](https://github.com/zgeaw/typescript-loader-webpack/issues/815).

-**`outDir` Windows problemo.** At the moment, composite projects built using the [`outDir` compiler option](https://www.typescriptlang.org/docs/handbook/compiler-options.html) cannot be consumed using type-script-loader on Windows.
-If you try to, type-script-loader throws a "has not been built from source file" error.
+**`outDir` Windows problemo.** At the moment, composite projects built using the [`outDir` compiler option](https://www.typescriptlang.org/docs/handbook/compiler-options.html) cannot be consumed using typescript-loader-webpack on Windows.
+If you try to, typescript-loader-webpack throws a "has not been built from source file" error.
 We don't know why yet; it's possible there's a bug in `tsc`.
-It's more likely there's a bug in `type-script-loader`.
+It's more likely there's a bug in `typescript-loader-webpack`.
 Hopefully it's going to get solved at some point.
 (Hey, maybe you're the one to solve it!)
 Either way, we didn't want to hold back from releasing.
 So if you're building on Windows then avoid building `composite` projects using `outDir`.

 **TypeScript version compatibility.** As a final caveat, [this commit to TypeScript](https://github.com/Microsoft/TypeScript/commit/d519e3f21ec36274726c44dab25c9eb48e34953f) is necessary for the `include` or `exclude` options of a project-referenced tsconfig file to work.
 It should be released in TypeScript 3.1.1 according to the tags.
 To use an earlier version of TypeScript, referenced project configuration files must specify `files`, and not `include`.